 Have a process that means your workforce is safe

-Preparing and executing a Journey Management plan may sound tedious and costly, but it doesn’t have to be and a lot of industry leaders acknowledge the need for this.
-JESI has the capability to automate the entire journey management process, eliminating the need for forms, buddy systems, centralized calendars, people movement boards or ‘just text me when you arrive’.
+Preparing and executing one may sound tedious and costly, but it doesn’t have to be and a lot of industry leaders acknowledge the need for this.
+JESI has the capability to automate the entire process, eliminating the need for forms, buddy systems, centralized calendars, people movement boards or ‘just text me when you arrive’.
 From planning the journey, completing a risk assessment to gaining approval, the entire process is automated and seamless.